Qadir296/qadir296.github.io/_pages/about.md

 Hey, Salut, Hola, Ciao! 👋

-I am a postdoctoral researcher at the Security and Systems Team at [LRE EPITA](https://www.lre.epita.fr/), currently working on the detection of attacks in Industrial Control Systems.
+I am an Associate Professor at [LRE EPITA](https://www.lre.epita.fr/) and a member of Security and System team of LRE.
+Before that, I was a postdoctoral researcher at LRE EPITA.

 Previously, I did my PhD from [Sorbonne University](https://www.sorbonne-universite.fr), under supervison of Prof. Lina Mroueh, Dr. Nouredine Tamani, and Dr. Saad El Jaouhari on Knowledge-based systems for cybersecurity.